jameshreaver/jameshreaver/README.md

 <br />

 ### I am James Reaver
-I’m a software engineer in London.
-I read Computer Science at Imperial College London and worked for the British Government, Amazon and JP.Morgan.
-I love socialising, travelling, producing plays and radio shows.
+I'm a software engineer in London, United Kingdom.
+I studied Computer Science at Imperial College London and worked for the British Government, Amazon and JP.Morgan.
+My favourite things involve travelling, coding, socialising and writing threatre plays.

 More at [reaver.me](https://www.reaver.me).